wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 > application in question, the technical world of the means of
 > implementation, and the formal world of methods and concepts.

-I like her description and coverage of this definition.
+I like her description and coverage of this *design* definition.
 These notions has the potential to redefine everything we take for granted today in software development like tooling, interview processes, performance assessments, skillset required for a role, new roles, vanishing old roles, and so on.

 So far my quest for a definition for "What is software development?" lead to a happy realization that there is a lot more to it than mere